Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) - Campsite is a simple camping mod that allows the player to build a campfire and pitch a tent.
 Campsite is built in the vanilla style using only existing items.
 It is designed to feel like an unintrusive, optional extra feature of the game that isn't noticed when not used.

+  > :ledger: Modified by [Campsite-Camp Anywhere](https://www.nexusmods.com/skyrimspecialedition/mods/60523) which allows the player to build campfires and set up camps in interiors and near towns

 - [Carriage and Ferry Travel Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/8379) - CFTO introduces new ways to travel around skyrim including new carriage locations and new boats to increase the ease of traveling skyrim in an immersive way.

+- [Canis Hysteria - The Werewolf Diseas](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease

 - [Convenient Hot Meals](https://www.nexusmods.com/skyrimspecialedition/mods/30774) - Ever wonder why Inns in freezing areas don't sell hot soups and stews?!
 Wonder no more!